Last Updated on October 26, 2020

 3 – Children’s toys – While it is less common nowadays, some toys do still use a wheel and flint to light up toy parts.
 Crack into the casing and you have yourself a flint and striker.
 Again in modern children’s toys, this is less common due to the fire risk.
 That said, electronic children’s toys, on the whole, could well provide a solution or materials for making fire.

 4 – Batteries – Batteries when connected with aluminum foil or steel wool will heat to the point of ignition.
 However, remember that the initial charge held by the battery must still be good.
 Also, make sure the foil is thinnest in the center of the strip you use to speed the process.
 Similar to a light bulb filament. (see below)

-5 – Break fluid and chlorine – Household chlorine for the pool and standard break fluid will make a big exothermic reaction.
+5 – Brake fluid and chlorine – Household chlorine for the pool and standard brake fluid will make a big exothermic reaction.
 Pound the chlorine into a fine powder, make a decent size pile, add the fluid and stand way back.
 Keep in mind that these materials should be handled with care and used in a well-ventilated area. (see below)

 6 – Any battery-powered electrical items when the main power wires are found can be used to make a spark.
 Wear gloves when doing so.
-A good example of such are battery-operated flashlights, hand-held games, radios and digital clocks.
+A good example of such is battery-operated flashlights, hand-held games, radios, and digital clocks.

 7 – Car Batteries – A car battery and jumper cables will make a strong spark.
 However, take great care when attempting it.
 Be sure to thoroughly inspect the cables and battery before use and wear gloves.

 8 – A working flashlight – By carefully breaking the bulb and leaving the filament exposed it will heat and ignite dry tinder.
 This can leave you without a working light and only work once.
 Keep this in mind and only use it as a last resort.